Blog

 Another thing you can do to find out the company’s needs for the position is as ask who’s leaving the position what skills/qualities you should look for in a candidate when searching for their replacement.

-Finally, what is your time period?
+Finally, what is your time frame?
 You may only have short notice that the employee is leaving, but you also may have months to put a plan in place.

 It’s important you know what your company needs for the position before going through the process of finding a new employee.